PureMagic: A Dynamic Scheduler for Lattice Surgery: Background

-Input circuits are assumed to use the standard Clifford+T gate set~\cite{fowler2012surface, Litinski_2019, O_Gorman_2017}.
-Our compiler transforms Clifford+T circuits into sequences of \pauli{} rotations by rewriting gates into their Pauli rotation equivalents (e.g., $S = Z_{\pi/4}$, $T = Z_{\pi/8}$).
-All Clifford operations are commuted to the end of the circuit and absorbed into measurements using the Clifford tableau method~\cite{aaronson_2004, silva2024lssp}.
+Input circuits are assumed to use the standard Clifford+$T$ gate set~\cite{fowler2012surface, Litinski_2019, O_Gorman_2017}.
+To prepare the circuit for execution on the surface code, the gates need to be \emph{transpiled} into sequences of Pauli rotations by rewriting gates into their Pauli rotation equivalents (e.g., $S = Z_{\pi/4}$, $T = Z_{\pi/8}$).
+The most efficient transpilation approach is the Clifford tableau method~\cite{aaronson_2004, silva2024lssp}, where Clifford operations can be commuted to the end of the circuit and absorbed into measurements.
+The resulting circuit consists of multi-qubit T gates to be scheduled on the chip.